On our blog you will find this in-depth post scattered in shorter posts. We are now giving them to you in a complete format.

 One of my guest posters, the brilliant A. Victoria Mixon, who also happens to be the editor I am working with as I write my memoir, recently showed us how we can improve our storytelling on our blogs with basic fiction techniques.
 So as you read more fiction, you naturally learn how to do that better.

-In her post, Victoria compares a well written blog post to a good story.
+Victoria compares a well written blog post to a good story.
 They both have:

 THE HOOK.
 This is the opening of your post, where you grab the reader with something that will surprise or intrigue her.
 Something to inspire her curiosity, something to make her want to know more.
 Victoria calls this “the crook-neck cane from the wings fiction writers use to get the reader by the neck.”